spm/spm-docs/docs/tutorials/beginners/desktop_basics.md

 MyArray = -4:0.01:4;
 ```

 How many elements do you think there are in this array?
 Note: Each element can be ‘indexed’ by entering its name followed by an index in round brackets (e.g `MyArray(1)`).
 By using indexing, what is the 230th element of MyArray?
-Use Matlab to find out the dimensions of your three vectors and this new array using the function `size` (type help size if you want to know how).
+Use MATLAB to find out the dimensions of your three vectors and this new array using the function `size` (type help size if you want to know how).

 ## Functions

 The concept of a function describes how one quantity (the input) determines the value of another (the output) e.g., The quantity y is a function of the quantity x.
-This concept is used all the time in Matlab.
+This concept is used all the time in MATLAB.
 We are going to use a function from the library to create several data sets and plot them on the same graph.

 Multiply your array by π to create a new array with numbers running from -4π to 4π.